-Determining Shim Thickness
+Determining Spacer Thickness

-In order to determine shim thickness, we must determine how much rotation is required.
+In order to determine spacer thickness, we must determine how much rotation is required.
 How far would this eyebolt have to rotate in order to line up in the plane of pull?
 It must rotate 1/4 of a turn.
-How much shim would that require?
+How much spacer would that require?
 One quarter of the thread pitch would orient the eyebolt in line to the plane of pull.
-For the eyebolt noted previously with a thread pitch of 1/16th inch, total shim thickness would be 1/64th inch.
+For the eyebolt noted previously with a thread pitch of 1/16th of an inch, total spacer thickness would be 1/64th of an inch.